blackbaud/skyux1/js/sky/src/tabset/docs/demo.md

 - `bb-tab-close-icon` &mdash; When `bb-tab-close` makes a tab closeable, displays a close icon on the tab.
 - `bb-tab-header-count` &mdash; *(Optional.)* Displays a counter alongside the tab header.

+### Vertical tabset events ###
+Vertical tabsets will listen for the following events.

+- `reinitializeVerticalTabsetDisplay` &mdash; Causes the vertical tabset to revert to its initial display state.

 <!--